KnowageLabs/Knowage-Documentation/chapter_5/installation/manual_installation.rst

 User should have Apache Livy and Apache Spark installed.

+This feature is tested on Apache Livy 0.71 and Apache Spark 2.4.8 with Scala 2_11 version.

 Please refer to https://livy.apache.org/ for more details:

 To run the Livy server, you will also need an Apache Spark installation.